nirix/traq/README.md

 Requirements
 ------------

-- PHP 5.5 or later
+- PHP 7.2 or later
 - Database
-  - MariaDB
+  - MariaDB/MySQL
   - PostgreSQL
-  - MySQL

-If you're using Apache, rename `htaccess.txt` to `.htaccess`, otherwise you will need to configure your server to use `index.php` as the 404 page.
+You will need to configure your server to use `public/index.php` as the 404 page.

 Installation
 ------------